eric-downes/20sq-blog/_posts/2023-11-28-mechanics-intent-search-ii.md

 ## Setting the stage

-> In this post, I'll explain the approach to obstructions to compositionality that I have worked out with several coauthors in [an omonimous paper](https://arxiv.org/abs/2307.14461).
+> In this post, I'll explain the approach to obstructions to compositionality that I have worked out with several coauthors in [a homonimous paper](https://arxiv.org/abs/2307.14461).
 I redirect you there for a more formal treatment of this topic.

 ### Open Graphs